The Best Little Whorehouse Goes Public

-The Best Little Whorehouse Goes Public is a musical with a book by Larry L. King and Peter Masterson and music and lyrics by Carol Hall.
-It is a sequel to the 1978 musical The Best Little Whorehouse in Texas.
+The Best Little Whorehouse Goes Public is a 1994 musical with a book by Larry L. King and Peter Masterson and music and lyrics by Carol Hall, a sequel to The Best Little Whorehouse in Texas.

-Synopsis
+Premise

 Hoping to recover $26 million in back taxes owed them by Las Vegas whorehouse Stallion Fields, the IRS lures former brothel madam Mona Stangley out of retirement to run the operation.
 Complications arise when billionaire Sam Dallas arranges the sale of shares in the enterprise on the stock exchange and right-wing politician Senator A. Harry Hardast objects to his plan.

 The Vegas locale allows for an ongoing parade of barely dressed showgirls in glitzy Bob Mackie costumes, Sonny and Cher, Elvis Presley, Liberace, and Siegfried and Roy impersonators, and a two-bit stand-up comic acting as emcee against a background of flashing neon lights and accompanied by the sound of ever-jangling slot machines.